 However, it then needs to be brewed to make it drinkable.

 Instant coffee, on the other hand, has already been through the brewing process but it has then been cooled and dried so that only the solids from the coffee remain.
+This type of coffee is frequently made from the lower quality and cheaper Robusta bean varieties.

 The differences in these two methods can absolutely result in a different taste.
 But many coffee drinkers also take the cost of coffee into consideration when deciding what they prefer.